websemantics/hotdraw.js/README.md

 ## Related Projects

 HotDraw.js was built on the [Oea.svg Framework](http://oeasvg.com), a library that enables building GUI applications on SVG following Java GUI widget toolkit, [Swing](https://docs.oracle.com/javase/tutorial/uiswing/).
 There are few libraries that come with Oea.svg including `Java.js`, `Draw2D.svg` and `Swing.svg`.
-These libraries were inspired by Java and Java Graphics and Swing/AWT packages.
+These libraries were "inspired by" Java and Java Graphics and Swing/AWT packages.
 Work might be required to upgrade to libraries such as, [Snap.svg](http://snapsvg.io/) or [svg.js](http://svgjs.com/).

 The GUI components used in HotDraw.js have Microsoft Windows Look & Feel (ouch).
 However, it is easy to plugin other Look & Feel themes to the `AWT.js` widgets similarly as with Java applications.